ssshake/pi-uhf-tv-station/README.md

 This is a very good option if you have a PAL television.
 This is not a good option for NTSC televisions because the audio will not work.

 This option is cheap and has a surprisingly clean signal for both video and audio.
 The range is not as good as option 1.
+You can choose from a subset of frequencies/channels.

-You can choose from a subset of frequencies/channels
+What I love about this option is that you could solder it directly to the audio/video pins on the pi itself, giving you a all-in-one solution.

 I bought this device for $15 off AliExpress.